RViMLab/vrviz/README.md

 ```
 roslaunch vrviz turtlebot_demo.launch
 ```
 This should load up the robot, and it can be controlled by pulling the trigger of the controller and then moving/rotating the wand while the trigger is depressed.
-This launch file will fix the 'ground' of the vive to the `odom` frame.
+Pressing the touchpad and moving the wand will move the world around relative to the user.
+This launch file will fix the grid to the `odom` frame.
 See an example youtube video [here](http://www.youtube.com/watch?v=M0u4YXW0DFU "VRViz Turtlebot Demo").

 For a demo showing a bagfile download the `demo_mapping.bag` file from [here](http://wiki.ros.org/rtabmap_ros) and run:
 ```